PaperPrototype/Course-Guidebook/README.md

 # Nanite-course-Guidelines
-A set of guidelines to help people format Nanite courses.

-The Guidelines folder has some guidelines for nanite courses.
-If you want to contribute please read them, it won't take you more than 30 seconds, seriously, theres only a few guidelines.
+A set of guidelines to help people format courses.
+If you want to contribute please read them.

+### Course Guidelines
+Overall course layout and techniques

+### Detail Guidelines
+Details and nitty gritty guidelines (That still matter!) for courses.

+### Rules
-The Rules folder has some general rules, but mostly obvious ones.
+General rules, mostly obvious ones.